 Prior to joining PBS, Bentley worked for more than a decade at AOL and, most recently, served as senior vice president, corporate communications, developing communications strategies and advising senior executives during AOL’s transformation from a subscription-based business to a global Web-services company.

 Bentley serves on the Board of Directors of the IRTS Foundation.
 She received her Bachelor of Arts degree in English from the University of Richmond.

-W. Edmond (Ed) Busby is the senior vice president of strategy for TEGNA.
+W. Edmond (Ed) Busby is senior vice president and chief strategy officer for TEGNA.
 He joined the company in December 2015 and is responsible for driving existing strategic initiatives and identifying new growth opportunities for TEGNA.